Champii/Nodulator/README.md

 By order of priority

+- Join modules into this git repo and decentralize config
+- Nodulator-Console !
 - 'Unique' field
 - Cache
 - Better query on Resource (gt, gte, lt, lte, not, range, ...)